Delta Blues Museum

 1 Blues Alley Ln.,Delta Blues Museum, Clarksdale, MS 38614 - United States

 A 2013 recipient of the National Medal for Museum and Library Service, and a 2014 recipient of a National Arts & Humanities Youth Program Award, the Delta Blues Museum is dedicated to creating a welcoming place where visitors find meaning, value, and perspective by exploring the history and heritage of the unique American musical art form of the blues.
-The Delta Blues Museum is Mississippi's oldest music museum.
+The Delta Blues Museum is Mississippi’s oldest music museum and the world’s first museum devoted entirely to the blues.

 Participation in Museum Day is open to any tax-exempt or governmental museum or cultural venue on a voluntary basis.
 Smithsonian magazine encourages museum visitation, but is not responsible for and does not endorse the content of the participating museums and cultural venues, and does not subsidize museums that participate.